cbeams/spring-3.1-review/main/slides.md

 # out-of-the-box implementations for
 * Ehcache
 * Concurrent map (in-memory)
-* Any provider can be plugged in
+* any provider can be plugged in
 * GemFire, Coherence, etc.
 * JCache support in Spring 3.2